Difference Between Ash and Minerals

 Ash vs Minerals

 The difference between Ash and Minerals is that ash is a waste product of burning organic material like wood or coal.
 On the other hand, Minerals are inorganic compounds that occur naturally in the environment.
-Ash are normally alkaline in nature, whereas minerals are typically acidic in nature.
+Ash are normally alkaline in nature, whereas minerals are acidic in nature.

 Ash vs Minerals